Natsagiin Bagabandi

-Biography
+Natsagiin Bagabandi (Нацагийн Багабанди; born 22 April 1950) is a Mongolian politician who served as the 2nd President of Mongolia from 1997 to 2005.
+He won the 1997 presidential election and subsequently the 2001 presidential election, serving a total of two terms.
+Prior to running for president, he served as the Chairman of the State Great Khural from 1992 to 1996 and the Secretary General of the Party Leadership Council of the Mongolian People's Revolutionary Party (now known as the Mongolian People's Party) from February to June 1997.

+He was the first person to be the director of Oyu Tolgoi LLC, serving from 2010 to 2013 and then again from 2016 to 2023.

+Early life and career

-He was born on 22 April 1950 in Zavkhan, Mongolia into a peasant family.
+Bagabandi was born on 23 April 1950 in Zavkhan, Mongolia as the 5th child of a herder family.
 In 1979 he joined the Mongolian People's Revolutionary Party.
 He studied in Leningrad (Leningrad Technical School of the Refrigeration Industry), Ukraine (Odessa Technological Institute of the Food Industry) and Moscow (Academy of Social Sciences at the Central Committee of the CPSU), and graduated in Food engineering.
 In 1987, he received a doctorate in Philosophy.
-He became speaker of the legislature, State Great Khural, in 1992 for four years, then ran for presidential elections in 1997, winning them.
-He won re-election in 2001.
+He became Chairman of the State Great Khural in 1992, serving for four years.

-In early 1997, he became General Secretary of the MPRP, shortly before the presidential elections, which were held in difficult conditions for the party.
-After his victory in the 1997 presidential elections, defeating his predecessor Punsalmaagiin Ochirbat, he served as president.
-In the presidential elections on May 22, 2005, Nambaryn Enkhbayar was elected to succeed Natsagiin Bagabandi with 53.4 percent of the vote and took office in June.